1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 “With the aid of this doctrine, attempts are made to justify the exploitation of workers, colonialism, and racial discrimination”  (Medvedev and Lerner, p.
 148)

-(Medvedev and Lerner, p.
-174) They do science with fertilization very poorly here

 “Lysenko with a smoke screen until he invented the so-
 called manure-earth composts.